” Service to others is the rent you pay for your room here on earth.”Muhammed Ali

 With great gentleness and compassion, Jean looked at everyone who was listening and said: “You know, your joy and your pain give you a mission.
 Those who came to live with you, from whom you received much and to whom you gave much, aren’t just leaving you.
 You are sending them back to their schools, their homes and their families, to bring some of the love they have lived with you.
 It’s hard.
 It’s painful to let them go.
 But when you realize that this is a mission, you will be able to send your friends to continue their journeys without losing the joy they brought you.

 These simple words entered deep into our hearts because they made us look differently at what had seemed such harsh tearing apart.
 The cup of joy and sorrow had become the cup of salvation.”

-Practice serving others today.
-See if, in giving, you do, in fact, receive.
+Today’s practice: Try serving others today.
+See if, in giving, you do in fact receive.